janishahn/kaenguru_benchmark/README.md

 Scoring

 - LLM runs follow the official Känguru convention: grades 3–6 start with 24 points and grades 7–13 start with 30.
-Correct answers earn the full task value, unanswered questions score 0, and wrong or unparsed answers subtract one quarter of the task value (for example, -0.75, -1.0, -1.25).
-Totals and weighted accuracy include this start capital so model scores align with the published human ranges.
+Correct answers earn the full task value, unanswered questions score 0, and wrong or unparseable final answers subtract one quarter of the task value (for example, -0.75, -1.0, -1.25).
+Choosing `Declined` earns 0 points with no penalty; it still counts as an answered question for accuracy reporting.
+Totals and weighted accuracy include the start capital so model scores align with the published human ranges.

 Image Controls (to reduce input bloat)